The new ISO 23875 standard places a greater emphasis on the air quality inside the operator cabin than has been previously addressed.

 Automatic Pressure Monitor

-The BreatheSafe INPRESS TS automatically sounds alarms at pressure drops, alerting the operator to the potential of hazardous air.
+The BreatheSafe TLUCPMCO2 automatically sounds alarms at pressure drops, alerting the operator to the potential of hazardous air.

 Optionally, the unit can distinguish if a door or window is not sealed correctly and alert the operator.
 At the same time as this alert is sounding, the blower power will increase to keep the operator as safe as possible.

-BreatheSafe CO2 sensors alert operators when unsafe air quality conditions are present by providing real-time CO2 data and audible/visual alerts.
+With the option to add TLUCPMCO2 BreatheSafe CO2 sensors, operators will be alerted when unsafe air quality conditions are present by providing real-time CO2 data and audible/visual alerts.

 Automatic Data Logging